How our research explores contemporary thought across cultures

 Steered by our group convenors, our members span from early to mid and senior career researchers.
 They bring a range of disciplinary expertise based on decades of combined experience.

-Associate Professor Stokes is an associate professor of philosophy in the School of Humanities and Social Sciences.
-His work sits at the intersections of the Continental and Analytic traditions, with research interests in 19th and 20th century European Philosophy, personal identity, narrative selfhood, moral psychology, death and remembrance, and philosophy of religion.
+Patrick Stokes is an associate professor of philosophy in the School of Humanities and Social Sciences.
+His work sits at the intersections of the continental and analytic traditions, with research interests in 19th and 20th century European philosophy, personal identity, narrative selfhood, moral psychology, death and remembrance, and philosophy of religion

 Dr Christopher Mayes is a senior lecturer in the School of Humanities and Social Sciences.
 His research interests include history and philosophy of healthcare, sociology of health and food, and bioethics.